znep/query-coordinator/VIF.md

 ### Appendix: SoQL Filter Objects

-Currently, five types of filters are supported for `socrata.soql` data sources:
+Currently, six types of filters are supported for `socrata.soql` data sources:

 ##### `binaryOperator`
 A `binaryOperator` filter performs one or more logical comparisons.
 It is of type `<object>`.
 This object must have the following properties: